Rare photo found of No. 2 Tibetan argali

 Recently a customer sent us a copy of the eighth edition of Rowland Ward’s Records of Big Game (1922).
 While nice copies of this edition are now getting hard to find, this is by no means the rarest of Rowland Ward’s Records of Big Game series.
 Inside this particular copy, however, we found extensive annotations in two colors of ink as well as a pasted photo of a large Tibetan argali.
 The photo had this caption: “Captain Bishop’s Record Argali Sheep (Ovis ammon).”
 This head was not listed in the 1922 edition, but it appeared in the 1928 edition in the No. 2 spot.
 Its longest horn was 51.5 inches and the location was listed as Ladakh.
 According to the ink inscription in our copy, Bishop shot this Tibetan argali in 1924.

-Almost unknown to modern hunters, this Mother of All Argalis is one of the great trophies not only of Asia but the entire world; indeed, hunters of old rightly considered the Tibetan argali to be the Holy Grail of mountain game in Asia.
-Today, TAs continue to hold this reputation by those in the know—even though they are currently mostly inaccessible to hunters.
-Most people think of the Marco Polo argali as the top sheep in Asia, but consider this fact: For every one sheep hunter who has a Tibetan argali to his name, there are 100 hunters who have a Marco Polo.
+Almost unknown to modern hunters, this Mother of all argalis is one of the great trophies not only of Asia but the entire world; indeed, hunters of old rightly considered the Tibetan argali to be the Holy Grail of mountain game in Asia.
+Today, Tibetan argalis continue to hold this reputation by those in the know—even though they are currently mostly inaccessible to hunters.
+Most people think the Marco Polo argali is the top sheep in Asia, but consider this fact: For every one sheep hunter who has a Tibetan argali to his name, there are a hundred hunters who have a Marco Polo.

 Do you have information or a photo of an exceptional trophy that is listed in or belongs in RW?
 If so, please send any information/photos you might have to email@example.com.